maestro73/PriceActionChannel-Bitmex-Trading-Bot/README.md

 # PriceActionChannel-Bitmex-Trading-Bot
-Python libraries allowing the user to create his own strategies on different tickers ( $XBT, $ETH $TRX,$ADA...).
+Python libraries allowing the user to create your own strategies on different tickers ( $XBT, $ETH $TRX,$ADA...).

 ## EMA.py
 This file allows you to create MA and EMA with a specified length and returns them included in the array that you gave as input :